nprithviraj24/deep-generative-models/README.md

 A networks can be deep neural networks, CNN, or simple vanilla networks.

-GAN are nerual neetworks that are trained in an adversarial manner to generate data mimicking some distribution.
+GAN are neural networks that are trained in an adversarial manner to generate data mimicking some distribution.

 ### Two classes of models in machine learning
 * Discriminative model: It is the one that discriminiates between two different classes of data.